Keir Simmons

-Keir Hardie Brennan-Simmons (born 22 February 1972) is an English journalist.
-He has been the senior international correspondent for the NBC morning show Today since December 2018.
+Keir Hardie Brennan-Simmons (born 1972) is an English journalist.
+He has been the chief international correspondent for the NBC morning show Today since December 2018.
 He also appears regularly on the evening broadcast NBC Nightly News, and fills in as an anchor on MSNBC.

 From August 2012 until December 2018, Simmons was a foreign correspondent for NBC News.
 Previously, he was the UK editor for ITN's ITV News.

 Early life and education

-Simmons was born in London, England and grew up in Bristol.
+Simmons was born in London and raised in Bristol.
 He was educated at Wellsway School, a state comprehensive school in the town of Keynsham in Somerset and St Brendans College, a state Catholic school, followed by Goldsmiths College, a constituent college of the University of London, where he earned a bachelor's degree.
 His sister is actress and health campaigner Mika Simmons.

 Career

 Simmons's first job in journalism was as a court reporter covering murders and scandals in London at the Old Bailey.
-Simmons then moved into radio, joining ITN as a reporter for UK's Independent Radio News (IRN) in 1996, before becoming a general reporter on its ITV News service in 1998.
+He then moved into radio, joining ITN as a reporter for UK's Independent Radio News (IRN) in 1996, before becoming a general reporter on its ITV News service in 1998.

 While at ITV, Simmons reported on major domestic and international stories including the 2004 Indian Ocean earthquake and tsunami, the 2008 Mumbai attacks, the poisoning of Alexander Litvinenko and the Virginia Tech shooting.
 He was one of the first journalists to cover the 2007 disappearance of Madeleine McCann.

 In 2010, Simmons was the first to report that the UK government was paying millions of pounds in compensation to former prisoners of the Guantanamo Bay detention camp.

-On 30 September 2010 ITV News announced that Simmons would be appointed as the new UK Editor.
+On 30 September 2010, ITV News announced that Simmons would be appointed as the new UK Editor.